On LASSO for Predictive Regression: Introduction

-\section{{ Introduction }}
+\section{{Introduction }}

-Predictive regressions are used extensively in empirical macroeconomics and finance.
-A leading example is the stock return regression for which predictability has long been a fundamental goal.
+Predictive regressions are used extensively in empirical finance.
+A leading example is the stock return regression, for which predictability has long been a primary goal.
+We focus on this type of predictive regression in this paper.
 The first central econometric issue in these models is severe test size distortion in the presence of highly persistent predictors coupled with regression endogeneity.
-When persistence and endogeneity loom large, the conventional inferential apparatus designed for stationary data can be misleading.
+When persistence and endogeneity are high, the conventional inferential apparatus designed for stationary data can be misleading.
 Another major challenge in predictive regressions is the low signal-to-noise ratio (SNR).
-Nontrivial regression coefficients signifying predictability are hard to detect because they are often contaminated by large estimation error.
-Vast econometric literature is devoted to procedures for valid inference and improved prediction.
+One explanation is that the noise in short-term predictive models may obscure the signal given by slow-moving (persistent) predictors.

+Even though certain predictors have been suggested based on economic theory, there is no consensus regarding the predictive ability of any predictor.
+A researcher may use \emph{ex ante} a pool of candidate regressors, hoping to identify a few important regressors.
+However, the more variables the researcher includes, the greater is the need for a data-driven routine for variable selection as many of these variables \emph{ex post} demonstrate little or no predictive ability because of the competitive nature of the market.
+A low SNR naturally calls for variable selection.

-Advancement in machine learning techniques---driven by an unprecedented abundance of data sources across many disciplines---offers opportunities for economic data analysis.
-In the era of big data, shrinkage methods are becoming increasingly popular in econometric inference and prediction thanks to their variable selection and regularization properties.
+Advancements in machine learning techniques, driven by an unprecedented abundance of data sources from many disciplines, offer valuable opportunities for economic data analysis.
+In the era of big data, shrinkage methods are becoming increasingly popular in econometric inference and prediction because of their variable selection and regularization properties.
 In particular, the \emph{least absolute shrinkage and selection operator} \citep[LASSO;][]{tibshirani1996regression} has received intensive study in the past two decades.